 If you're in a crisis situation and need to make decisions quickly, there is help available.
 You can call the Independent Age Helpline for free, impartial advice.

 You don’t have to push someone into talking if they’re reluctant to do so.
 A good first step is simply letting them know that you’ll be there to listen to and support them once they’re ready to talk.
 Be patient, because things aren’t normally resolved in one conversation.
 It can sometimes take months or years to develop the mutual trust and understanding to have open and honest conversations about advanced life planning.

 One of the important things is getting your children to realise that you’re not going to be here much longer.
 They think you’re going to go on forever.

 Why it’s good to talk

 You may have noticed your relative could do with some extra help at home or may need to move into more suitable housing.
-Or perhaps you want to know about their wishes for the end of their life so you can be sure any decisions made on their behalf would be what they wanted.
-This can feel very difficult but there are lots of good reasons for starting a conversation about sensitive subjects:
+Or perhaps you want to know about your friend's wishes for the end of their life so you can be sure any decisions made on their behalf would be what they wanted.
+This can feel difficult at the beginning.
+But there are lots of good reasons for starting a conversation about sensitive subjects:

-- it can give you and your relative peace of mind for the future
+- it can give both of you peace of mind for the future

 - you can get arrangements in place ahead of time

-- knowing your relative’s wishes means they are more likely to be met if they are unable to make or communicate a decision in future
+- knowing their wishes means they are more likely to be met if they are unable to make or communicate a decision in the future

 - decisions won’t have to be made in a rush later – you can take your time and think them over now.